MrBertie/compose-keys/README.md

 Installation
 ------------

 Download the latest version of [compose-keys](https://github.com/downloads/MrBertie/compose-keys/ComposeKeys-20121002.zip).
-Unzip it, and copy the contents to a folder on your computer.
+It is a portable application: unzip it, and copy the contents to a folder on your computer.
 Then double-click the "compose.exe" file to start the program.
 You can of course create a shortcut to this file if you need to.
-There is also a 64bit version ("compose64.exe") for those who prefer it.
+There is also a 64bit version ("compose64.exe") for those who need/prefer it.

 A new icon will appear in your tray menu; this controls "compose-keys".
 Right-click to access the menu to Enable/Disable, change Settings, to Restart and to view the Help file.
 At the top of the menu you can also see the currently active "modifier key".

-> "compose-keys" is written in AutoHotKey, compiled to an .exe, and would not be possible without the help/libraries of many others on the AHK forum.
+> "compose-keys" is written in AutoHotKey, compiled to a portable .exe, and would not be even remotely possible without the help and libraries of many others on the AHK forum.
 Thank you all!

 If you find compose-keys useful and would like to express your appreciation, please consider [**donating**](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DZGNMG6V478M4).